 This is a False Claims Act case filed against Universal Health Services, Inc., UHS of Delaware, Inc. and HRI Clinics, Inc. d/b/a Arbour Counseling Services in U.S. District Court for the District of Massachusetts.
 This qui tam action primarily alleges that Arbour Counseling Services failed to appropriately supervise certain clinical providers in contravention of regulatory requirements and the submission of claims to Medicaid were subsequently improper.
 Relators make other claims of improper billing to Medicaid associated with alleged failures of Arbour Counseling to comply with state regulations.
 The U.S. Attorney's Office and the Massachusetts Attorney General's Office initially declined to intervene.
 UHS filed a motion to dismiss and the trial court originally granted the motion dismissing the case.
 The First Circuit Court of Appeals ("First Circuit") reversed the trial court's dismissal of the case.
 The United States Supreme Court subsequently vacated the First Circuit's opinion and remanded the case for further consideration under the new legal standards established by the Supreme Court for False Claims Act cases.
 During the 4th quarter of 2016, the First Circuit issued a revised opinion upholding their reversal of the trial court's dismissal.
 The case was then remanded to the trial court for further proceedings.
-In January 2017, the U.S. Attorney's Office advised of the potential for intervention in the case.
+In January 2017, the U.S. Attorney's Office and Massachusetts Attorney General's Office advised of the potential for intervention in the case.
 The Massachusetts Attorney General's Office subsequently filed its motion to intervene which was granted and, in April 2017, filed their Complaint in Intervention.
 We are defending this case vigorously.
-At this time, we are uncertain as to potential liability or financial exposure, if any, which may be associated with this matter.
+This matter is included in the above-mentioned agreement in principle reached with the DOJ's Civil Division, and on behalf of various states' attorneys general offices, to resolve the civil aspects of the government's investigation of our behavioral health care facilities, subject to requisite approvals and preparation and execution of definitive settlement